 You can see the current setting on that line.
 To change it, select the Edit link.

 You must log in from a stable IP address to make this change.
 This may require using an alternate connection, such as a cell phone data plan, access at work or home, or a public library.
+We are not able to change this setting on your behalf.

 The default setting is High, which is fine for most people.
 We recommend thinking long and hard before choosing a setting below Medium.